Post-graduation work permit

 Basic PGWP eligibility includes:

-• completion of an academic program (certificate, diploma or degree) that was eight months or longer.
+• completion of an academic program (certificate, diploma or degree) at eligible designated learning institution (DLI) in Canada that was eight months or longer.

 You are not eligible for the PGWP program if: